 If you are the executor of a deceased person’s will, you generally have the legal authority to make their funeral arrangements.
-If there is no will, the next of kin or other family members or friends usually arrange the funeral as it may take some time before a court appoints an administrator of the estate.
+If there is no will, the next of kin or other family members or friends usually arrange the funeral.
+Choosing the right funeral director is an important decision.

 Recommendations from friends and family are often a good place to start but this should not replace your own research into what services each company offers and how much these services will cost.

 Funeral directors can set up business without any specific training or qualifications and no licence is necessary.
 Some funeral directors are members of professional associations which may operate a Code of Conduct and a complaints handling procedure.
 The Funeral Directors’ Association of NSW, the Australian Funeral Directors’ Association NSW/ACT Division and the National Funeral Directors’ Association are examples.
 You should be able to obtain a copy of the Code of Conduct from the association if they operate under one.